exakat/exakat/docs/Reports.rst

 Owasp is a HTML report format.

-Owasp depends on the following 1 themes : Security.
+Owasp depends on the following theme : Security.

 PhpCompilation
 --------------